DJ Green Lantern: With the Shady Records family

-As a member of the Shady Records family, D'Agostino also hosted a show on Eminem's Sirius Satellite Radio channel, Shade 45, along with an accompanying mixtape released in the fall of 2004.
+As a member of the Shady Records family, D'Agostino also hosted a show on Eminem's Sirius Satellite Radio channel, Shade 45, along with an accompanying mixtape named "Shady Times: Invasion Part I," released in the fall of 2004.
 As Eminem's DJ, D'Agostino was responsible for touring with him and spinning at shows such as the Shady National Convention and The Game's album release party.
 D'Agostino's much anticipated album Armageddon was set to be released under Shady Records, but controversy and an eventual parting would put the release in limbo.

 Hip-Hop Nation

 In summer 2007, D'Agostino returned to Sirius Satellite Radio on the Hip-Hop Nation channel.
 He hosts a show called The Invasion.

 Bar Exam 2

 D'Agostino recently put together and mixed the highly anticipated Bar Exam 2 mixtape by acclaimed Detroit MC Royce da 5'9".
 Green took over for DJ Premier and Statik Selektah who hosted and mixed Royce's first Bar Exam Mixtape.
 The Bar Exam 2 was pushed back several times because of Green Lantern's inability to mix the tape due to his touring.
 After several stated released dates, Bar Exam 2 was finally released on September 15 as a free download on HipHopDX.com.
 Due to the high anticipation of the mixtape, Royce gave the mixtape the slogan "Happy Bar Exam 2, It's a Holiday" prior to its release.